wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 ### Batch schedulers

 Large parallel platforms are expensive, not only for initial hardware purchases and ongoing maintenance, but also in terms of electrical power consumption.
 This is why in most organizations these platforms are *shared* among users.
 This sharing can be done in different ways depending on the context.
 For instance, cloud providers allow transparent sharing by giving user virtual machine instances that transparently run on the physical machines.
-In the field of High Performance Computing, a traditional way to allow this sharing is with a **batch scheduler**.
+In the field of High Performance Computing, a typical way to allow this sharing is with a **batch scheduler**.

-Consider a cluster of homogeneous multi-core nodes (or just "nodes").
+Consider a cluster of homogeneous compute nodes (or just "nodes").
 A batch scheduler is a software service that allows users to submit **jobs** to the cluster.
 Submitting jobs is typically the only way for users to access the cluster's nodes.
 Each job specifies a desired *number of nodes*, a desired *duration*, and a program to run on these nodes.
 For instance, a job can say: "I need 4 nodes for 2 hours".
 These job requests are placed in a **queue**, where they wait until the nodes they need are available.
 A decent real-world analogy is parties of diners waiting for tables at a busy restaurant, where the host person is the batch scheduler.
-The difference is that in addition to saying "we need a table with 4 seats" (in our case seats are nodes) parties would also need to give a time limit ("we need 2 hours to eat").
+The difference is that in addition to saying "we need a table with 4 seats" (in our case seats are nodes) parties would also need to give a time limit
+("we need 2 hours to eat").

 After waiting in the queue, a job is allocated to and started on available nodes.
 Importantly, *jobs are forcefully terminated if they go over their time limit!*  So if the user's program needs 3 hours to run but the job only requested 2 hours, the program will not complete successfully.
 Unless the program has saved its state to disk while it was running, all is lost and the program must be restarted from scratch.

 ---